 Proposal Must Benefit Shareholders.
+Southeastern's single general strategy is long-term equity investing.
 One of the principles used by Southeastern in selecting stocks for investment is the presence of shareholder-oriented management.
 This is defined as management which takes actions and supports policies designed to increase the value of the company's shares and thereby enhance shareholder wealth.
 As a result, all proposals submitted for shareholder approval are analyzed in light of their long-term benefit to current shareholders.